- City Activities and Info

-CAS does accept surrenders at our facility on an appointment basis.
+CAS accepts surrenders at our facility on an appointment basis.
 Please call the office, during operational hours, at 757-382-8080 option 1 to schedule.
 You must have proof of Chesapeake residency to surrender.
-It does not cost anything to surrender.
+There is no cost to surrender your pet.

 CAS is an open admission shelter and cannot guarantee that a surrendered animal will be adopted.
 We must take into consideration all observations of an animal’s health and temperament to decide on adoptability.
 Please check our resource page for other avenues of rehoming your pet.

 *Due to the fact that we do not have housing for livestock, we do not accept livestock surrenders.